The Law Still Stands

 The English Bible often flattens what the original languages kept separate.
 Adultery (naʼaph / moicheia) is the violation of a marriage covenant.
 Fornication (zanah / porneia) is sexual impurity outside a covenant bond.
 Both are sins.
 Both carry consequences.
 But they are not the same sin, and they do not carry the same legal or spiritual weight.

 And the two categories of sin correspond to two categories of Torah instruction that remain in force today.
-The Ten Commandments are the marriage vows — the covenant terms.
+The Ten Commandments are the marriage vows — the covenant terms between the Father and His people.
 The Levitical laws are the purity code — the instructions that keep the bride clean so the Bridegroom’s Spirit can dwell within her.
 To discard either category is to misunderstand the nature of the relationship.

 When we keep these words separate — as Scripture does — the whole storyline becomes clearer: the Father is a covenant-keeping Husband who takes covenant betrayal with ultimate seriousness, and He sent His Son as the Bridegroom to pay the price, drink the judgment cup, and prepare a bride who is both legally free and ceremonially pure — so that she can dwell with Him forever.